|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 of time spent with friends takes place at school.

 You may already know the importance of discussing with a child what information he or she would like to have shared with classmates and what information he or she would like withheld.
-Discouraging trying to keep the death of a parent a secret will benefit the child because the support of classmates can of course be an added resource.
+Discouraging trying to keep the death of a parent a secret will not benefit the child because the support of classmates can of course be an added resource.
 Think of your grieving client.
 Could a return to daily routines benefit him or her in coping with grief?
 How will you handle this topic in your next session?

 1. Anticipation - Due to the inescapability of holidays, Edmund feels that avoiding holidays is nonproductive.
 Planning for holidays, however painful, may not decrease feelings of grief, but can help a child accept the reality of the death that has occurred.
 Often, parents of grieving children find that the anticipation of holidays is worse than the holiday itself.
 Has this been your experience?